Law

 MSU Library Book Collections

-Midlands State University Library has a robust collection of print and electronic books.
-Patrons may borrow items from the print collection using their valid student or staff identification cards.
+Midlands State University Library has a comprehensive collection of print and electronic books.
+Patrons can borrow items from the print collection using their valid student or staff ID cards.
 Electronic books can be accessed by clicking on the ‘Electronic Resources‘ tab on the library website.

 Categories of the Book Collection